 Birthplace: Contiguous United States, United States of America, United States, with Territories, Area code 202, + moresee more on Paul Wellstone

-George Frost Kennan was an American advisor, diplomat, and historian, known best as an advocate of a policy of containment of Soviet expansion at the end of World War II.
+George Frost Kennan was an American advisor, diplomat, and historian, known best as an advocate of a policy of containment of Soviet expansion at the end of WWII.
 He later reversed himself on containment.
 He lectured widely and wrote scholarly histories of the relations between USSR and the United States.
 He was also one of the group of foreign policy elders known as "The Wise Men".
-During the late 1940s, his writings inspired the Truman Doctrine and the U.S. foreign policy of "containing" the Soviet Union.
-His "Long Telegram" from Moscow during 1946 and the subsequent 1947 article "The Sources of Soviet Conduct" argued that the Soviet regime was inherently expansionist and that its ...more on Wikipedia
+During the late 1940s, his writings inspired the Truman Doctrine and the U.S. foreign policy of "containing" the Soviet Union. ...more on Wikipedia

 Birthplace: Milwaukee, Wisconsin, United States of Americasee more on George F. Kennan